Last Updated: Aug 23, 2018 Views: 97

-The Museum also has obsidian blades that were chiseled from raw obsidian by Neolithic people between 5,000-10,000 years ago (for examples, see the image of five obsidian tools from the Museum's collection at right.)
+The Museum also has obsidian blades that were chiseled from raw obsidian by Neolithic people between 5,000-10,000 years ago (see image.)

 As for human-made glass, pieces that date before 1500 BC are very rare.
 We have some pieces (mostly beads) that could be that old but are not necessarily that old.
 This is true for a lot of our early glass – we know it was made in the Late Bronze Age (about 1500-1200 BC), but not when in the Late Bronze Age, because some styles didn’t change very much for those 300 years.